“Knowing trees, I understand the meaning of patience. Knowing grass, I can appreciate persistence.” ~ Hal Borland

 Like the grass that continuously gets cut down and pushes its growth up once more, we, too, must do the same in our faith lives.
 If we are belittled, ridiculed, or abused for being people of faith, so be it.
 Let the world hurl whatever it wants against us.
 We, for our part, must be persistent.
 Every time we are cut down, we must put forth new shoots, new growth.
 In doing so, the Kingdom of God will always have witnesses in the world.

-FAITH ACTION: Ask God to give you the grace to be persistent in your faith and in the practice of your faith this day.
+FAITH ACTION: Ask God to give you the grace to be persistent in the practice of your faith this day.